Wyoming Mechanics Lien Form

 Rules and regulations for sending a Wyoming Mechanics Lien

-In Wyoming, a mechanics lien for parties who did not contact directly with the property owner must be filed w/in 120 days from last delivering labor or materials.
-This marks the expiration of that period.
+In Wyoming, parties who did not contract directly with the property owner must file a mechanics lien within 120 days from either: last delivering labor or materials, or, the end of the project as a whole; whichever is earlier.
+This marks the expiration of that period, and your claim of lien for this project must be filed before this date.

 Others are asking about Wyoming Mechanics Lien